karu2003/ISL9402_clone/README.md

 # ISL9402 clone
 script for quick cloning of ISL9402 parameters in production.
-ISL9402_clone.py -w. a master file with settings can be made with the configured BMS key ISL9402_clone.py -r or use ISL94202_EEPROM_Form.xlsm.
+ISL9402_clone.py -w. a master file with settings can be made with the configured BMS - ISL9402_clone.py -r or use ISL94202_EEPROM_Form.xlsm.
 For example, the setting of some registers with temperature is implemented.
 The temperature is set in degrees Celsius ISL9402_clone.py -set DOT -20.
 You cannot use the Renesas software support.
-You will find xlsm, VB6 in 2022 is not funny.
+You find .xlsm with VB6 in 2022 is not funny.
 Only windows and old Microsoft Excel.
 As necessary, settings for other registers will be added.

 # Features